A Restricted Latent Class Hidden Markov Model for Polytomous Responses, Polytomous Attributes, and Covariates: Identifiability and Application: Applications

 The estimates of the slope coefficient relating the latent state to covariates, \(\lambda\), is shown in Table \ref{tab:appliclambda}.
 We see that the diagnosis intervention (CDF) has a positive effect on every attribute except attribute 1, for which the effect was negative.
 We see that the traditional intervention (CIRF) has positive effects on attributes 2 and 3 and a negative effect on attribute 1 (attributes 4 through 6 were not significant).
 These results correspond to the conclusions of \citet{tang2021does}, which are that CDF is more effective than no feedback, and CDF is more effective than CIRF.
 For the 95\% equal-tail credible intervals for each coefficient of \(\lambda\), see Supplementary Material J.

-The matrix of coefficients \(\xi\) indicates how, on average, the attributes at a time point are affected by the attributes of the previous time point.
+The matrix of coefficients \(\xi\) indicates how a respondent's attributes at a time point are affected by the respondent's attributes at the previous time point.
 The estimate of \(\xi\) is shown in Table \ref{tab:applicxi}.
 We see that there is a large positive number for each entry of the main diagonal of the table, which shows that if attribute \(k\) is present at time \(t - 1\), it is likely to be present at \(t\) as well (in the context of this application, this means that skills once mastered are maintained across time).
 Most relationships between attributes between sequential time points are positive.
 For the 95\% equal-tail credible intervals for each coefficient of \(\xi\), see Supplementary Material J.

 Table \ref{tab:applicRmat} shows the estimates of the underlying correlation matrix relating the six attributes of the latent state.
 We observe almost no correlation between attribute pairs (2, 3), (2, 4), and (4, 5).
 We observe several correlations close to negative and positive 0.5.